botpress/documentation-v12/docs/advanced/content-type-action.md

 ### Carousel

 A carousel is a series of cards.
-This component can be useful in e-commerce chatbot or display a menu of a restaurant.
-The image element can be a url or a [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)
+This component is useful in e-commerce chatbot.
+The image element can be a URL or a [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 ![Carousel Image](/assets/carousel.jpg)

-**`Example`**
+**Example:**
 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {
   /** Your code starts below */